 4 calories per gram.

-The bad: Refined carbohydrate sources such as sugar, wheat- and corn-based products increase appetite cravings and contributes to body fat gains, cardiovascular disease, and higher LDL cholesterol while lowering HDL (good) cholesterol.
-Overconsumption of refined carbohydrates such as sugar and wheat flour products in combination with fats is the driving force for the obesity epidemic.
+Refined carbohydrate sources such as sugar and wheat- and corn-based products induce appetite cravings and contributes to body fat gains, cardiovascular disease, higher LDL cholesterol, higher triglycerides, and lowering HDL (good) cholesterol.
+Overconsumption of refined carbohydrates in combination with fats are the driving forces for the obesity epidemic.

 4 calories per gram.